Reading time: 16 min.

 Dr. Michael May (FRCS)

-Updated on April 5, 2024
+Updated on November 12, 2024

 The most common type of alopecia which causes teenage hair loss is early-onset androgenetic alopecia, followed by alopecia areata and telogen effluvium [4].
-But a variety of other factors, ranging from common scalp problems to systemic illness or lifestyle choices can also make your hair fall out during your teenage years.
+However, a variety of other factors, ranging from common scalp problems to systemic illness or lifestyle choices can also make your hair fall out during your teenage years.

 There are many treatments available for teenage hair loss, depending on its root cause.
-While certain medications that are very effective in adults are not recommended for adolescents (e.g. Finasteride), others, such as Minoxidil or steroid creams, can be safely used to curb hair thinning and stimulate your follicles for hair growth.
+While certain medications that are very effective in adults are not recommended for adolescents (e.g. Finasteride), others, such as steroid creams, can be safely used to curb hair thinning and stimulate your follicles for hair growth.

 • How much hair loss is normal in adolescence